Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Marvell (MRVL)

 Verdict — Add: The fast-follower in custom AI silicon.
 Smaller, more leveraged play than AVGO.
-Position 30–40% of your AVGO position; redundant if you already own AVGO heavily.
+Position 30–40% of your AVGO position; partially redundant if you already own AVGO heavily.

 Arista Networks (ANET)